-Geschwind, a neurologist, drew Norman this on observation to formulate a brilliantly simple idea.
+Norman Geschwind, a neurologist, drew on this observation to formulate a brilliantly simple idea.
 He speculated that fetal testosterone affects the growth rate of the two hemispheres of the brain.
-The more testosterone you have faster right hemisphere develops the vour and, correspondingly, the slower your left hemisphere develops.
+The more testosterone you have the faster your right hemisphere develops and, correspondingly, the slower your left hemisphere develops.
 We will come back to the two hemispheres shortly, since although Geschwind's theory has been criticized in different ways, there is evidence in support of his prediction that males have superior right hemisphere skills and females have superior left hemisphere skills.